oshikiri/ledgerlint/docs/index.md

 ---
 layout: home
-title: "ledgerlint: A linter for ledger transactions"
+title: "ledgerlint: a linter for ledger transactions"
 ---

 ## Installation